actions/setup-python/docs/advanced-usage.md

 # Using python-version-file input

 `setup-python` action has ability to read Python/PyPy version from a version file. `python-version-file` input is used for specifying path to the version file.
-If version file at the specified path doesn't exist action will try to find `.python-version` file implying that it as a default type of version files.
-If `.python-version` file doesn't exist also, action will fail with error.
+If `.python-version` file doesn't exist, action will fail with error.

 >In case both `python-version` and `python-version-file` inputs are supplied, `python-version-file` input will be ignored due to its lower priority.